 While the time spent asleep in ego undoubtedly leaves you with varying degrees of laziness, apathy, and exhaustion, it is your willingness to make new choices that aligns you with your heart, its wisdom, and the inspiration to choose wisely instead of impulsively.
 Such inspiration not only benefits you, it also helps others to evolve as well.
 This is the power of leading by example.

 It’s easy to notice mess in someone else’s house, or negative narratives that other people tell about themselves.
 Many of us have that coworker or family member who complains or feels sorry for themselves to an unhealthy extent.
 In the same way, we are most familiar with recognising ego in others who are loud and arrogant and have a “big ego,” but we are far worse at recognising when our own house is out of order, or our own ego has taken over.
-When left unchecked, the ego is in the driver’s seat of the stories we tell ourselves.
-Left unchecked, it will drive you into oblivion.
+When left unchecked, your ego is in the driver’s seat of the stories you tell yourself, and it will drive you into right into oblivion.

 “If your mindset is defeated, the results will be the same no matter how often you put up a physical fight.”